 Oregon Divorce Laws

 The Oregon Division of Child Support furnishes data regarding child support.
-A formula has been established by ORS 25.270 to 25.287 which has to be applied while determining child support.
-However, although a child is a minor, support is not required in the following cases –
+A formula has been established by ORS 25.270 to 25.287 which have to be applied while determining child support.
+However, although a child is a minor, support is not required in the following cases:

 • The child has stopped to attend school after completion of 18 years of age